Investing in shares isn’t for the elite or mega-rich, nor is it restricted to Those In The Know.

 - Step 1: Which shares do you want to buy?

 - Step 2: How much money do you want to invest?

 - Step 3: Get the unique code of the company you are interested in

 - Step 4: Sign up to an online broker

 - Step 6: How to sell your shares

 First you need to decide which company you are going to buy shares from.
-Make sure you spend time doing plenty of research on this bit of your investment plan.

 There are some key questions you should ask yourself when choosing your shares: